azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 ```
 </br>

-All other parameters as described in the main Update-AzSKContinuousAssurance parameters table apply.
+> **Note:** All other parameters as described in the main Update-AzSKContinuousAssurance parameters table apply.
+They are not repeated below for brevity.

 |Param Name| Purpose| Required?| DefaultValue| Comments|
 |----------|--------|----------|-------------|---------|